WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/global-audience.md

 The second step is the actual localization (*l10n*).
 It is the process by which the a product/service is translated and adapted to another language and culture along with its documentation.
 The framework prescribed by the developers of the software is used for this purpose.
 Localization is done by people who are familiar with the local language and culture.
 For example, the *l10n* process involves adapting to the laws, currency and political requirements of a specific locale (market).
 WordPress has already been localized into many languages (see WordPress' [list of teams](https://make.wordpress.org/polyglots/teams/) for more information).

-Translation is changing the language of the content to another language.
+Translation is simply changing the language of the content to another language.
 Translation can be done by both editors from the community as well as machine-aided translation.

 ## General guidelines